NVIDIA/cloud-native-docs/gpu-operator/getting-started.rst

 Before installing the GPU Operator, you should ensure that the Kubernetes cluster meets some prerequisites.

 #.
-All worker nodes in the Kubernetes cluster must run the same operating system version to use the NVIDIA GPU Driver container.
+All worker nodes or node groups to run GPU workloads in the Kubernetes cluster must run the same operating system version to use the NVIDIA GPU Driver container.
    Alternatively, if you pre-install the NVIDIA GPU Driver on the nodes, then you can run different operating systems.

+   For worker nodes or node groups that run CPU workloads only, the nodes can run any operating system because the GPU Operator does not perform any configuration or management of nodes for CPU-only workloads.

 #.
 Nodes must be configured with a container engine such as Docker CE/EE, ``cri-o``, or ``containerd``.
 For **docker**, follow the official install
    `instructions <https://docs.docker.com/engine/install/>`_.